JonClayton/phase-0/week-6/gps2_3.md

 I'm submitting this in Markdown format to improve readability.
-You can find the Ruby file at this [link]()
+You can find the Ruby file at this [link](https://github.com/JonClayton/phase-0/blob/master/week-6/gps2_3.rb)

-Your Names
+-Your Names
-1) Jon Clayton
+-1) Jon Clayton
-2) Van Phan
+-2) Van Phan
-I spent 3 hours on this challenge, 1:45 of it together with Van.
+-I spent 3 hours on this challenge, 1:45 of it together with Van.

 Here's the refactored code:
 ```ruby